Hackstr/the-lobby.pro/Docs/CURSOR_FIRST_PROMPT.md

 ## 📋 PROJECT OVERVIEW

-You are helping build "The Lobby.Sol" - a revolutionary gaming platform that tokenizes Counter-Strike 2 achievements on Solana blockchain.
+You are helping build "The-lobby.pro" - a revolutionary gaming platform that tokenizes Counter-Strike 2 achievements on Solana blockchain.

 **Core Concept:**
 - Players connect Phantom wallet to web platform